LucaWeissbeck/redis-mongo-urlshortener/README.md

 # redis-mongo-urlshortener
-Fabulous url shortener using MongoDB and Redis for caching
+Fabulous url shortener using Express, MongoDB and Redis for caching